How to Pick the Best Biotech Mutual Funds

 - Manager Tenure and Alpha: For actively-managed funds, manager tenure and Alpha are important statistics to know.
 For example, if you find a top-performing biotech fund and it has an outstanding 10-year return, you'll want to be sure the manager has been with the fund for 10 years.
 If the manager tenure is shorter than 10, the new manager can't receive full credit for the performance.
 Also, a positive Alpha means the manager adds value with performance that is better than the fund's Beta would predict.

 - Expense Ratio: In the world of mutual funds, expenses matter because higher costs can translate into lower returns, especially in the long run and for certain types of funds.
 With index funds and ETFs, lower expenses are crucial because there is no active management to justify higher costs.
 For actively-managed biotech mutual funds, only consistently superior performance would justify higher expenses.
-The average expense ratio for health sector funds is 1.37.
+The typical expense ratio for health sector funds is around 0.6%.

 In summary, the best biotech mutual funds will have most or all of these qualities: above-average long-term returns, long manager tenure (more than 5 years) average to below-average market risk, and below-average expenses.
 This is especially true for most actively-managed biotech funds.
 For biotech index funds and ETFs, low expenses are the most important thing quality to look for.